Photos by Jamie Lee Curtis Taete

 My entire body itched.
 I felt bugs on every inch of me, even if there weren’t actual bugs anywhere to be seen.
 The bugs were in my mind.
 I actually jumped a quarter of an inch in the air (my vertical leap is atrocious) when a lizard popped out from underneath a severed car door.
 The lizard was no bigger than my pinky, but it was definitely full of poison.
 I could see it in its eyes.
 It was a killer lizard.

 After another 20 minutes of my stopping every few feet to catch my breath, we ran into a giant iron gate.
 This was the actual entrance to the ranch.
 There were no dangerous staircases, just a gentle road that led back onto the trail we had arrived from.
 If we had just kept walking a few more feet past the stairs at the beginning of the day, I never would have had the series of minor panic attacks and hot flashes.
-Still, I suppose the experience of taking those stairs and roaming through the canyon helped me overcome my fears of falling, bears, and most importantly, American Nazi sympathizers.
+Still, I suppose the experience of taking those stairs and roaming through the canyon helped me overcome my fears of falling, bears and most importantly, American Nazi sympathisers.
 For this, I am eternally grateful.

 For more weird LA shit: